christophajohns/christophajohns.github.io/_pages/about.md

   - /about.html
 ---

 Hi, there! 👋 I'm Christoph, a double degree master's student in Human-Computer Interaction and Design at [KTH Royal Institute of Technology](https://www.kth.se/en) in Stockholm, Sweden, and [Aalto University](https://www.aalto.fi/en) in Helsinki/Espoo, Finland.
-Currently, I am completing an internship at the [User Interfaces Research Group](https://userinterfaces.aalto.fi) at Aalto University.
+Currently, I am completing my master thesis at the [Interactive Machine Learning Lab](https://iml.dfki.de) of the German Research Center for Artificial Intelligence (DFKI).
+Before, I was an intern in the [User Interfaces Research Group](https://userinterfaces.aalto.fi) at Aalto University.
 I have a background in business administration and business information systems, but have dedicated my time and resources to studies and work in the domain of software design and Human-Computer Interaction in general.
-It is my goal and passion to contribute to innovation and learning in designing digital services and I have wasted countless hours on this topic.
+It is my goal and passion to contribute to innovation and learning in designing digital services and I am prepared to invest many more hours into this topic.

 ## Work and Research